 Camp Lejeune Toxic Water Lawsuit

-If you lived or worked North Carolina’s USMC Base Camp Lejeune between January 1, 1953, and December 31, 1987 and suffered cancer, miscarriage, Parkinson’s disease, or birth defects, you could be entitled to treatment and compensation under a new law called the Camp Lejeune Justice Act of 2022.
+Were you stationed at North Carolina’s Camp Lejeune between January 1, 1953, and December 31, 1987?
+Are you currently suffering from one of the 15 cancers or birth defects listed below?
+If so, you could be entitled to treatment and compensation under a new law considered in Congress called the Camp Lejeune Justice Act of 2022.

 - Kidney cancer